Sharing Your IDE Settings

 Share more settings through additional read-only repositories

 Apart from the Settings Repository, you can configure any number of additional repositories containing any types of settings you want to share, including live templates, file templates, schemes, deployment options, etc.

-- In the Settings/Preferences dialog, expand the node and choose Settings Repository.
+- In the Settings/Preferences dialog (Ctrl+Alt+S), expand the Tools node and choose Settings Repository.

 - Click and add the URL of the GitHub repository that contains the settings you want to share.

 Synchronization with the settings from read-only sources is performed in the same way as for the Settings Repository.

 Share your settings with the Settings Sync plugin